arXiv/arxiv-docs/about/people/leadership_team.md

     position: Community Engagement and Development Coordinator
     thumbnail: images/alison.jpg
     bio: |
       Alison leads arXiv's communications and fundraising efforts, including the membership program for academic and research institutions.
 Alison's background is in science writing, nonprofit fundraising, and teaching.
-She is a Cornell University alumn and holds an M.S. in Zoology from Washington State University.
+She is a Cornell University alum and holds an M.S. in Zoology from Washington State University.
   helen:
     name: Helen Wang
     position: Product Manager